List of Torchwood characters: Andy Davidson

 Andy Davidson, played by Tom Price, is Gwen Cooper's former police partner, an officer for the South Wales Police in Cardiff.
 Price is credited as a guest star in all four series.
 PC Andy first appears in Torchwood's première episode, "Everything Changes" and reappears on a semi-regular basis.
 Andy had a crush on Gwen when the two worked together and still has feelings for her.
 Whilst he never quite understands the function of the Torchwood Institute, he appreciates that Gwen's work for Torchwood involves "spooky", extraterrestrial situations, and therefore comes to trust them.
 When his loyalties are put to the test in Children of Earth he sides with Gwen rather than follow government procedure.
 In Miracle Day, Andy is now a sergeant and one of few people to have Gwen's contact details while she is in hiding.
-He is later forced to assist the CIA with her rendition to the United States by Rex Matherson.
+He is later forced to assist the CIA with her rendition to the United States by Rex Matheson.